 Protect Against Falls

 It’s not just inclement icy weather that can put seniors at a higher risk for falling during cold weather months.
-Factors like increased joint pain or difficulty exercising because of cooler weather can also make seniors with chronic conditions like arthritis, diabetes, and heart disease more likely to experience a fall inside their home.
+Factors like increased joint pain or difficulty exercising because of cooler weather can also make seniors with chronic conditions like arthritis, diabetes, and heart disease more likely to experience a fall inside their homes.
 Upgrade your living environment to guard against falls this autumn with easy-to-use tools like grab bars, bed rails, safe bathroom steps, and non-slip bath mats.
+Removing area rugs will help avoid unnecessary trips.

 Make Sure You Can See